Contact Information for your School's Transportation Coordinator can be found HERE

 Parents/Guardians must file a request for transportation for non-public school within 30 days.
 Request after 30 days will be considered late, and can be denied.

-Registration Procedures for Children Previously Registered in District 15
+Registration Procedures for Children Attending Non-Public Schools Previously Registered in District 15

 Parents of children already registered can register online for the following school year.
 The website will only be open until the deadline, April 1st.
 All other requests will be considered late and may be denied.
 Late requests for transportation are subject to availability.
 If for some reason, after you have filed a request form for transportation, you decide to change the school you originally requested, you must apply in person at the transportation office.
 No changes will be accepted over the website.

-Registration for all schools takes place at the District Registration/Transportation Office in the Middle School.
-Please call (516) 295-7058 from 8:00 am–12:00 noon and 1:30 –3:30 pm on school days to schedule an appointment to register your child.
+Registration for all schools takes place at the District Registration/Transportation Office at 87 Wanser Avenue in Inwood.
+Please call (516) 295-7065 from 8:00 am–12:00 noon and 1:30 –3:30 pm on school days to schedule an appointment to register your child.

 In order to safeguard the health of your child, to place him or her in the most appropriate program and to conform with New York State law and District policy, the District requires certain information and records.
 These include:

-Children who will be four years old on or before December 1st, will be eligible for entrance into the full day Pre-Kindergarten program at Number Four School.
-Parents are advised to call Number Four School for assistance, (516) 295-6400.
+Children who will be four years old on or before December 1st, will be eligible for entrance into the full day Universal Pre-Kindergarten program at Number Four School.
+Parents are encouraged to register early as spaces are limited.
+Please call the transportation/registration office for more information and deadlines.

 A child living within the School District whose fifth birthday falls on or before December 1st will be eligible to enter the Kindergarten program in September.
 Kindergarten registration is held in early February.
 Public notice is given regarding exact times, dates and places.